 Love Nico started as a handbag.

-The designer and creator (Corinne Alexis Hall) made a series of canvas handbags with cartoon paintings on one side, and an embroidered saying on the other.
-Corinne made one for a friend who happened to be promoting her new movie, and said friend (Rosario Dawson) wore it onto Regis and Kelly.
+The designer and creator (Corinne Alexis Hall) made a series of canvas handbags.
+They featured a cartoon painting on one side, and an embroidered saying on the other.
+One was gifted to a friend, and while promoting her new movie, said friend (Rosario Dawson) wore it onto Regis and Kelly.

 Inspired by Warhol, she made some repetitive prints out of everyday objects and Americana subject matter, which led to Love Nico’s signature look.

 A clothing rep for the CBGB line spotted the logo.
 Her dog’s name was Nico.
 She squinted at the tiny images on the website and thought “gee, there might be something there…”.
 The rep, Carol Sadick, met with Corinne at the Joey Ramone Birthday Bash, and from there, the rest is history.